 Protecting Arkansas’s forests, and those who enjoy them, from wildland fire and natural hazards while promoting rural and urban forest health, stewardship, development, and conservation for all generations of Arkansans

 Minority Landowner Programs & Resources

-What is the purpose of Minority Outreach?
-The outreach program seeks to introduce minority agriculture and forest (woodlands, woods, trees) land owners and their children to the various forestry and agriculture programs and services available to them.
-It is also a concentrated effort to educate and encourage them to become good stewards of their land and to explore forestry and/or agriculture related fields as a career.
+The Minority Outreach Program seeks to introduce minority agriculture and forest (woodlands, woods, trees) landowners and their children to the various forestry and agriculture programs and services available to them.
+It is also a concentrated effort to educate and encourage them to become good stewards of their land and to explore forestry and/or agriculture-related fields as a career.

-The Arkansas Department of Agriculture has designated an Outreach Coordinator to lead the agency's outreach efforts.
-She can also assist you with scheduling landowner workshops, providing speakers for outreach meetings, local forestry contacts and more.
+The Arkansas Department of Agriculture has designated an outreach coordinator to lead the agency's outreach efforts who can assist you with scheduling landowner workshops, providing speakers for outreach meetings, local forestry contacts, and more.

 1 Natural Resources Drive, Little Rock, AR 72205

 Office: (501) 219-6385